 In other words, people who may be getting married soon or who know someone getting married soon will ask for the videographer's or photographer's business card.
 To me, your wedding reception shouldn't be a sales tool for your photographer or videographer.

 You might think about asking your catering manager to limit the use of folding tray stands at your reception.
 Tray stands, also known as a tray jacks, are used by servers to help them manage large trays as serve your guests or clear tables.

 Although I recognize the importance of those devices, some caterers use tray stands liberally and place them in inopportune areas that result in them being in photographs far too frequently.

 At some weddings, I've seen tray stands positioned on the dance floor for many more minutes than necessary.
-In other instances, tray stands are positioned next to the cake table or other important décor detracting from the location aesthetics.
+In other instances, tray stands are positioned next to the cake table, the sweetheart table, or other important décor detracting from the location aesthetics.
 In other instances, tray stands remain overly long in the reception area and present your guests with piles of dirty dishes.

 And in yet other situations, tray stands are used to store wine bottles and water pitchers throughout the evening and when they're used in that manner, those tray tables become part of reception décor—and that typically isn't a good thing, especially if the tray tables are directly behind guest tables and wine bottles and water pitchers are in the background of important photographs.

 If you plan on having a photo booth, I'd recommend that you locate in an area outside of your main reception area.
 At most wedding venues, the best location is often the lobby area directly outside the reception hall.